Tim EimanKey Account Manager

 I’m a Veteran of the Vietnam War and that the Country is designating a Day for Veterans is an HONOR.
 It was an experience that’s hard to put words to, learning how to survive under difficult situations and relying on my brothers in Arms was all I had.

-29 Years passed before I was hired to work for the AHA.
+29 Years passed before I was hired to work for the American Heart Association.
 It was a New Life Experience for me.
-The AHA taught me how to take care of my Health, my diet and to stay active.
-Spreading awareness to my family and friends was a big part of the appreciation I have for the AHA.
+The American Heart Association taught me how to take care of my Health, my diet and to stay active.
+Spreading awareness to my family and friends was a big part of the appreciation I have for the American Heart Association.

 My Son and I are attending a Veteran’s Day Parade 2017